 - Movie: "The Three Faces of Eve"

-Based on a true story, “The Three Faces Eve” posed a unique and staggering opportunity for Joanne Woodward: portraying multiple personalities.
+Based on a true story, "The Three Faces Eve" posed a unique and staggering opportunity for Joanne Woodward: portraying multiple personalities.
 The Academy is drawn to roles as this one and Woodward was a shoo-in.
 She made more than a dozen films with her husband Paul Newman and produce even more.
-She graduated from college at age 60 and remains committed today to charity work for sick children.
+She graduated from college at age 60 and is known for her charity work for sick children.

 1958: Susan Hayward